mattermost/docs/source/configure/customizing-mattermost.rst

 Mattermost Server
 -----------------

-There are a few things that can be customized in the Mattermost server without forking.
+There are a few things you can customize in the Mattermost server without forking:

-1. Modify text in the Mattermost interface by modifying the ``en.json`` file
+1. Modify text in the Mattermost interface by modifying the ``en.json`` file.
-2. Customize or hide help and support links by modifying your :ref:`configuration settings <legal-support-links>`
+2. Customize or hide help and support links by modifying your `configuration settings <https://docs.mattermost.com/configure/configuration-settings.html#customization>`__.
-3. Customize the email notifications by editing the HTML files in ``/templates``
+3. Customize the email notifications by editing the HTML files in ``/templates``.

 Mattermost Mobile Applications
 ------------------------------